• Skip to primary navigation

 Making pasta in a rice cooker is very mess-free.
 There is no draining involved, you won’t need to use multiple pots and pans, and the water doesn’t spill over the sides like it often does by surprise when you cook it on the hob.

-Another reason people like to make pasta in a rice cooker is that it frees up hob and oven space.
-This is particularly important when you are preparing for a big family dinner or event, and you have multiple things cooking at a time.
+Another reason people like to make pasta in a rice cooker is that it frees up the hob and oven space.
+This is particularly important when preparing for a big family dinner or event and having multiple things cooking at a time.

 How to Make Pasta in a Rice Cooker

-Before you start making pasta in a rice cooker, you need to assess how much cooked pasta the rice cooker can handle.
-This is incredibly important because dry pasta soaks up lots of water and doubles in size when it is fully cooked.
+Before you start making pasta in a rice cooker, you must assess how much-cooked pasta the rice cooker can handle.
+This is incredibly important because dry pasta soaks up lots of water and doubles in size when fully cooked.
 Most of the time, one cup of dry pasta will make two cups of cooked pasta.

 1. Add Pasta and Water